shap-po/shappoli/README.md

 An [Origins](https://modrinth.com/mod/origins) addon that provides [Trinkets](https://modrinth.com/mod/trinkets) compatibility, an event system and more.

+You can download the latest version either from the [releases page](https://github.com/shap-po/shappoli/releases) or from [Modrinth](https://modrinth.com/mod/shappoli).

-See [Documentation](https://shappoli.readthedocs.io/en/latest/) for more information.
+See [Documentation](https://shappoli.readthedocs.io/en/latest/) for power list and usage examples.

 ## Requirements